 By interpreting \cite{SV_Langlands} as a decategorified version of what we are looking for, we may speculate the following: \begin{conjecture} Let $X$ be a smooth projective complex curve.
-Then there exist an $\mathbb E_1$-algebra structure on the dg-category $\catCohb( \bfBun(X)_\dR )$ and an $\mathbb E_1$-monoidal equivalence between $\catCohb( \bfBun(X)_\dR )$ and the categorified Hall algebra\footnote{Or a version of it in which the complexes have fixed singular supports - see \cite{AG_Langlands} for the definition of singular support in this context.} $\catCohb( \bfCoh(X_\dR) )$. \end{conjecture} Thus, the right ``dg-enhancement'' of Lusztig's construction should be $\catCohb( \bfBun(X)_\dR )$.
+Then there exist an $\mathbb E_1$-monoidal structure on the dg-category $\catCohb( \bfBun(X)_\dR )$ and an $\mathbb E_1$-monoidal equivalence between $\catCohb( \bfBun(X)_\dR )$ and the categorified Hall algebra\footnote{Or a version of it in which the complexes have fixed singular supports - see \cite{AG_Langlands} for the definition of singular support in this context.} $\catCohb( \bfCoh(X_\dR) )$. \end{conjecture} It follows that the right ``dg-enhancement'' of Lusztig's construction should be $\catCohb( \bfBun(X)_\dR )$.
 In addition, one should expect that, when $X$ is an elliptic curve, by passing to the $G$-theory one recovers $\mathbf{U}_{q, t}^+(\ddot{\mathfrak{gl}}_1)$.

-Finally, one may wonder if there is a diagrammatic description of our categorified Hall algebras in the spirit of Khovanov-Lauda e Rouquier.
+Finally, one may wonder if there is a diagrammatic description of our categorified Hall algebras in the spirit of Khovanov--Lauda and Rouquier.
 Let $Y$ be either a smooth proper complex scheme $S$ of dimension $\leq 2$ or one of the Simpson's shapes of a smooth projective complex curve $X$.
 Then $\bfCoh(Y)$ admits a stratification

 such that the Hall product is graded with respect to it, where $\Lambda$ is the numerical Grothendieck group of $S$ in the first case and of $X$ in the second case.